 NewLimit’s Discovery Engine uses functional genomics and machine learning models to test thousands of reprogramming interventions per experiment.

-In each experimental cycle, we delivery thousands of unique reprogramming factor combinations to cells, profile cells with single cell multi-omics, and use machine learning models to infer how reprogramming impacts function.
+In each experimental cycle, we deliver thousands of unique reprogramming factor combinations to cells, profile cells with single cell multi-omics, and use machine learning models to infer how reprogramming impacts function.
 We then validate the most promising interventions with a suite of functional assays.

 Our Engine employs machine learning models to intelligently select the interventions we explore.
 Rather than randomly searching all possible combinations, we use our knowledge of reprogramming factor biology and the results of each experiment to help select the next set of experiments we perform.
 Each experimental cycle helps improve those that follow.